 Organic Farming: Making Money While Saving the Environment

 Profitability is a major point of contention in organic and conventional cultivation.
-While both practises are debatable, producers are primarily concerned with the productivity and profitability of each.
+While both practices are debatable, producers are primarily concerned with the productivity and profitability of each.
 Many variables influence farm productivity, including crop characteristics, soil type, weather conditions, and insect pests and diseases, among others.

 Organic farming is more productive than conventional cultivation.
 Higher input expenses and a lower market price, on the other hand, have an impact on its profitability.
 When it comes to yields, organic farming is still less effective than conventional farming.
 One reason for this is that organic farming promotes crop development while conventional farming prevents crop damage.

 Some examples demonstrate that organic farming has a high possibility for adequate yields.
 During drought years, organically grown maize yielded 31% more than conventionally grown corn, according to Rodale Institute research.
-Finally, despite its reduced yields, organic farming has proven to be an efficient practise.
+Finally, despite its reduced yields, organic farming has proven to be an efficient practice.
 One reason for organic production’s efficiency is the higher market price that organically produced crops can command.
 Certified organic products are typically more expensive to the general population than their conventional equivalents.

-Read more at- kisansabha.in
+Read more at kisansabha.in